We revel to survive

 We revel to survive.

 From official perspectives, girlhood is an ambivalent and sleepy state of mind, like trauma, like the stigma that appears when one takes on a role despised by patriarchal society, one who does not count, who disappears with age and experience in others who diminish this role.
 But Girlhood is a sphere of discomfort that may prove to be a place of solidarity.
-It is about love for all that is repressed, for what patrilineal geometry cuts out of view; it is the love of fringes, pleats and worn-down linings.
+It is about affiliation to all that is repressed, for what patrilineal geometry cuts out of view; it is the love of fringes, pleats and worn-down linings.
 It is out of these things that we sew our raft bed, by which we will reach well-known banks, leaving behind a whitewashed, depopulated, crinkled Europe.
 We exclude nothing and nobody – we are inclusive.
-Love knows no borders, accepts all viruses, for this is what is most humane and accessible, for everyone, without exception.

 Text by Zofia nierodzińska